-Strengthen your abdominals and hip flexors as you enhance balance with this popular Pilates exercise that's also great for beginners.
+Strengthen your obliques with this popular Pilates exercise that's similar to the bicycle crunch and also great for beginners.

 No pool?
 No problem.
 The Pilates swimming exercise strengthen the glutes, hamstrings and back muscles, as well as lengthening the fronts of the hips.